Generic Name: pancrelipase (PAN-kree-LYE-pase)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of pancrelipase capsules:

 Store pancrelipase capsules at room temperature up to 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 104 degrees F (15 and 40 degrees C) is permitted for up to 30 days.
+Avoid heat.
+Brief storage at temperatures between 59 and 104 degrees F (15 and 40 degrees C) is permitted.
 Keep the bottle tightly closed.
 Store in the original container away from heat, moisture, and light.
 Do not remove any moisture control packs that may come in the bottle.
 Do not store in the bathroom.
 Keep pancrelipase capsules out of the reach of children and away from pets.

 - If you have any questions about pancrelipase capsules, please talk with your doctor, pharmacist, or other health care provider.

 - Pancrelipase capsules is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.